Mave:

 Mave: (Korean: 메이브; stylized as MAVE:), is a South Korean virtual girl group formed in 2023 by Metaverse Entertainment.
-The group consists of Siu, Zena, Marty, and Tyra, who are hyper-realistic, AI-generated members that were created using machine learning, deep fake, and full 3D production technology.
+The group consists of Siu, Zena, Tyra, and Marty, who are hyper-realistic, 3D CGI members that were created using machine learning, deepfake, and 3D production technology.

 History

-2023: Formation and debut
+2022: Formation

 Mave: was formed in 2022, when on November 8, it was reported that Metaverse Entertainment, which is a subsidiary of the game-developing company Netmarble Corporation, were preparing to debut a virtual idol group.
 The group's creation reportedly follows a change in the Korean music industry as K-pop groups and entertainment companies delve into the possibility of introducing various forms of entertainment into the metaverse; although the group isn't the first to include virtual idols, they are the first K-pop group created entirely within the metaverse.
+The group is able to communicate in 4 languages: Korean, French, English, and Bahasa, due to the help of an AI voice generator, but their voices and choreography are created by undisclosed human performers.

 The group was formed as a collaboration between Kakao Entertainment and Netmarble, with Kakao involved in investing and distributing the group's music.

+2023–present: Debut and comeback with What's My Name

-On January 11, 2023, Metaverse Entertainment announced via Twitter that Mave: would be releasing their debut single album ‘Pandora’s Box’ on January 25 with two singles: ‘Pandora’ and ‘Wonderland (Idypia)’.
-The title track 'Pandora' describes a hopeless future where emotions are lost and regaining hope in a virtual world known as Idypia.
+On January 11, 2023, Metaverse Entertainment announced via Twitter that Mave: would be releasing their debut single album Pandora's Box on January 25 with two singles: "Pandora" and "Wonderland (Idypia)".
+The title track "Pandora" describes a hopeless future where emotions are lost and regaining hope in a virtual world known as Idypia.

-On February 14, 2023, Kakao Entertainment announced that it would be releasing a webtoon based on the group, called "Mave: Another World", on Kakao Page and Kakao Webtoon on March 20.
-It will initially be available for domestic readers only, but there are plans for the webtoon to be released globally in the first half of 2023.
+On November 9, Metaverse Entertainment announced that Mave: are preparing for a comeback.
+The group released their first EP What's My Name on November 30.